chrisdreid/splinaltap/README.md

 **Key Differences Summary**:

-- **Splines** are complete, named animation curves or properties (position, rotation, etc.)
+- **Splines** are complete, named interpolation functions (coordinates, phase, etc.)
-- **Channels** are components of a spline (x, y, z coordinates) with their own keyframes and interpolation methods
+- **Channels** are components of a spline (x, y, z components) with their own keyframes and interpolation methods
 - **External channels** are dynamic inputs passed at evaluation time to parameterize expressions
 - **Variables** are constants defined at creation time and baked into expressions

 **Hierarchy**:
 ```
 Solver
- ├─ Spline: "position" (a named animation property)
+ ├─ Spline: "coordinates" (a vector quantity)
  │   ├─ Channel: "x" (component with its own keyframes and interpolation)
  │   ├─ Channel: "y" (component with its own keyframes and interpolation)
  │   └─ Channel: "z" (component with its own keyframes and interpolation)
  │
- ├─ Spline: "rotation" (another animation property)
+ ├─ Spline: "phase" (a scalar quantity)
- │   ├─ Channel: "x" (component with its own keyframes and interpolation)
- │   ├─ Channel: "y" (component with its own keyframes and interpolation)
- │   └─ Channel: "z" (component with its own keyframes and interpolation)
+ │   └─ Channel: "angle" (component with its own keyframes and interpolation)
  │
- └─ Spline: "scale" (a multi-channel property)
+ └─ Spline: "magnitude" (a multi-component quantity)
      ├─ Channel: "x" (component with its own keyframes and interpolation)
      └─ Channel: "y" (component with its own keyframes and interpolation)
 ```